 Training and teaching is a core part of our full-time business, not an ad-hoc bit of extra work of an ecology consultancy or conservation organisation with other priorities.

-You benefit from tutors accustomed to delivering to university quality & verification standards: we teach plant ecology, plant taxonomy, evolutionary biology, EIA and wildlife law on undergraduate biology courses and Masters courses in Ecosystem Management & Biodiversity Conservation, Biological Recording, and Environmental Management.
+You benefit from tutors accustomed to delivering to university quality & verification standards: we teach plant ecology and plant taxonomy on undergraduate biology courses and Masters courses.

 But we do not give lectures or just use the ubiquitous 'case study' workshops - our courses are different to what you will have experienced at many universities because they are learner-centered, using innovative professional teaching techniques.
 We teach each student simultaneously with the whole group, picking up on individual interests and needs - this takes extra effort, professional skill and regular practise.
 We are reflective practitioners and complete our own teaching skills CPD.